How sentences are worked out

-An aggravating circumstance is something that makes a crime more serious, eg burgling someone’s house while they are asleep in bed.
+An aggravating circumstance is something that makes a crime more serious, such as burgling someone’s house while they are asleep in bed.

-A mitigating circumstance is something that makes a crime less serious, eg you have problems in your personal life that have affected your behaviour.
+A mitigating circumstance is something that may reduce your sentence, such as having problems in your personal life that have affected your behaviour.

 Judges and magistrates use guidelines from the Court of Appeal and the Sentencing Council when deciding what sentences to give.